sigmasoldi3r/simple-router/README.md

 This module was born with the idea of personal use only, because I needed something that could easily define a certain logic for server routes without having an huge amount of `if...else` blocks.
+Now, seeing that the module is being used I've decided to write down a readme.

 * * *